vmalisetty-23/Finance-Tracker/README.md

 ## Features

-- User Registration and Authentication: Allow users to register, log in, and securely access their financial data.
 - Dashboard: Provide an overview of the user's financial status, including account balances, recent transactions, and budget summaries.
 - Transaction Management: Add, edit, and categorize income and expense transactions.
 - Categories and Tags: Categorize transactions using customizable categories and tags for better organization and analysis.